-For beginners you might want to accept answers in the students’ primary language if you understand it or can get help to read and record the results.
+For beginners you might want to accept answers in the students’ primary language if you understand it (or can get help to read and record the results.)

 For example, these questions could be part of a getting-to-know-you partner interview.
 Students interview each other with simple questions you supply about their interests and backgrounds.
 Each then introduces his partner to the class orally, and turns in the interview form so you can review the information.

 (These forms will give you valuable information about the interviewer and interviewee's English skills as well as about their backgrounds, interests, and learning preferences if you plan the questions well.)

 In addition to a curriculum with an overall idea of what students need to learn and general lesson order (so each lesson can build on and review previous learning), you need to plan the course of each individual lesson.

-It’s also a good idea to have back-up resources and activities in case there are problems in the classroom (power or equipment failure, many absences, unanticipated resistance-- if perhaps you unknowingly violated a cultural norm) or if students finish faster than expected, find the work too difficult, or are confused by part of the lesson so that you need to find another way to present it.
+These can range from power or equipment failure, unusual numbers absent, or unanticipated resistance-- if perhaps you unknowingly violated a cultural norm-- to students finishing faster than expected, finding the work too difficult, or being so confused by part of the lesson that you need to find another way to present it.